EOSIO/eos/plugins/COMMUNITY.md

 # Community Plugin List

-This file contains a list of community authored plugins for `nodeos`, acting as a directory of the plugins that are available.
+This file contains a list of community authored plugins for `aos`, acting as a directory of the plugins that are available.

 Third parties are encouraged to make pull requests to this file (`develop` branch please) in order to list new plugins.